FHS graduates 301 seniors at 2023 commencement ceremony

 The senior song, “Lean on Me,” was performed by the A Cappella Choir, Claire Naes, director, followed by the commencement address given by Robert Upchurch, FHS teacher and local pastor.
 The commencement speaker is chosen each year by a vote of the senior class.

-Offering the graduates three "tips" on how to live successful and joyful lives, Upchurch said, "First, let’s spend our lives laughing because there is truly so much joy to be found.
+Addressing the students, Upchurch said, "First, let’s spend our lives laughing because there is truly so much joy to be found.
 More than nearly anything else, my students and I laugh together.
 I hope that’s something they remember, and, really, I hope it continues.
 Life is just too short not to love it.
 Unfortunately, we can all be so whiny — and this isn’t an age thing.

 "I talk to a lot of people in a lot of different settings, and this is a nearly universal condition.
 It’s far easier to complain about the “bad stuff” in our lives than even remember anything that’s good.
 If that’s all there is — one moan after another until we die — what a sad existence that becomes!
 But we were made for more.